 fried sourdough discard funnel cakes FAQ

-I haven't tried, but I don't think you can.
+No, you cannot.
 An air fryer is basically a convection oven and it won't cook the outside of the batter fast enough.
 You'll end up with flat pancakes.

 Replace the sourdough starter with equal parts milk and flour (50g flour + 50g milk), or just go use a recipe for a traditional funnel cake!
 Maintaining a sourdough starter takes work — I don't recommend getting sourdough starter just so you can make these.